deepanrajs/SchemaValidator/README.md

 The tool uses a configuration file to define connection settings, comparison options, and file paths.
 The configuration file should be structured as follows:

 Comparison Section
-ini
-Copy code
 [COMPARISON]
 SOURCE = SYSTEM
 TARGET = APPQOSSYS
-# Options: 'tables', 'views', 'functions', 'stored_procedures'
-compare = tables
+Options: 'tables', 'views', 'functions', 'stored_procedures' compare = tables
 SOURCE: The source schema to compare.
 TARGET: The target schema to compare against.
 compare: Specifies which schema objects to compare (e.g., tables, views, functions, stored_procedures).

 Queries Section
-ini
-Copy code
 [QUERIES]
 FUNCTIONS_LIST = SELECT OBJECT_NAME FROM ALL_OBJECTS WHERE OWNER = :schema_name AND OBJECT_TYPE = 'FUNCTION'
 FUNCTIONS_SCHEMA = SELECT OBJECT_NAME, DBMS_METADATA.GET_DDL(OBJECT_TYPE, OBJECT_NAME, OWNER) AS DDL FROM ALL_OBJECTS WHERE OWNER = :schema_name AND OBJECT_NAME = :function_name